oracle-livelabs/security/data-safe/api-copy-audit-data/api-copy-audit-data.md

     The **Target database information** page is displayed.

-5. On the **Target database information** tab, make note of the compartment.
+5. On the **Target database information** tab, make note of the compartment name.
+You need this name is step 7.

 6. From the navigation menu, select **Identity & Security**, and then on the right under **Identity**, select **Compartments**.